IBE160/SG-Driftige/README.md

 ## License

-[Specify your project's license here]
+No licence

 ## Contact

-For any inquiries, please contact [Your Name/Email/GitHub Profile].
+For any inquiries, please contact students Eline Westerberg or Sindre Vikshåland on their student-emails.